 Several circumstances had put a strain on Anglo-American relations in the 18th century.

-- First, Britain merchants manipulated the House of Commons into voting a series of protective acts that were detrimental to colonial economy.
+First, Britain merchants manipulated the House of Commons into voting a series of protective acts that were detrimental to the colonial economy.

-- Another dissatisfaction came from the costs of British European's war to which they were forced
+Another dissatisfaction came from the costs of the British European wars to which they were forced to contribute.

 So economic and patriotic motivations were closely linked in creating a feeling of rebellion.